eyal0/gerbv/README.md

 * Ubuntu 22.04 (amd64)
 * Windows 10 (amd64 cross compiled from Fedora as well as native x86/amd64 using MSYS2)

+### Why not Ubuntu 24.04?

+There is a problem switching to Ubuntu 24.04, which should be the better choice.
+The Docker image for Ubuntu 24.04 defines a user with UID/GID 1000, the toolchain used to do the cross compilation (see https://github.com/ooxi/mini-cross) tries to define a new user with same UID/GID and thus fails.

+Using the mini-cross builder is a problem in itself, but that issue is for another day.

+The problem might only be when running the application locally, but it is hard to develop and test without being able to run locally.
+When installing Ubuntu, the first user created is always UID/GID 1000.

+This problem have been deferred at the moment, running on Ubuntu 22.04 should be good enough for the time being.

 ## Information for developers